-Conflicts of interest might arise in the relation between the Fund management company, its clients and the custodian as the custodian might disregard its responsibility as a safe keeper acting on behalf of the unitholders in order to maintain a good relationship with the Fund management company.
+Conflicts of interests might arise in the relation between the Fund Management Company, its clients and the custodian as the custodian might disregard its responsibility as a safe keeper acting on behalf of the unitholders in order to maintain a good relationship with the Fund Management Company.
 This conflict of interest is managed through the custodian having well-defined internal procedures and by separating the custodian function from other departments within the bank.
-The custodian has due to UCITS V a responsibility to report to the Swedish FSA in case of a Fund Management Company abusing its position or erroneous acts are found.
+The custodian has due to UCITS V a responsibility to report to the Swedish FSA in case of a Fund Company abusing its position or erroneous acts are found.